42nd Electronic Combat Squadron

 The 42nd Electronic Combat Squadron is a United States Air Force unit, first activated in 1945 as the 42nd Reconnaissance Squadron.
-It has been deactivated and reactivated several times, most recently in 2006.
+It has been inactivated and reactivated several times, most recently in 2006.
 Its current assignment is with the 55th Electronic Combat Group at Davis–Monthan Air Force Base, Arizona as a geographically separated unit from its parent wing, the 55th Wing at Offutt Air Force Base, Nebraska.
-The squadron is the Air Force's sole Lockheed EC-130H Compass Call formal training unit.
+The squadron is the Air Force's sole EA-37B formal training unit.

 Mission

 Provides the 55th Electronic Combat Group with combat ready Lockheed EC-130H Compass Call trained aircrews.
 Directs all EC-130H aircrew initial academic and flying qualification, difference and requalification training for 20 different aircrew specialties with more than 200 aircrew students trained annually.
 Provides registrar support to students.
 Maintains quality control for all aspects of contracted aircrew training and manages courseware development for 17 Air Combat Command-verified syllabi.
 Provides the group with simulator support for both continuation and initial qualification training.